Trigeminal Neuralgia in Multiple Sclerosis

 Summary

-Trigeminal neuralgia is a common condition for people living with multiple sclerosis.
+Trigeminal neuralgia is a condition that often affects people living with multiple sclerosis.
 The irritation and demyelination of the fifth cranial nerve can cause extreme pain in the face, cheek, and jaw.

 Diagnosis usually involves a physical exam.
-Tests can be used to rule out other conditions, such as imaging used to make sure a tumor is not pressing on the nerve and causing pain, or a dental condition is not the problem.
+Tests can be used to rule out other conditions, such as imaging used to make sure a tumor is not pressing on the nerve and causing pain.

 Treatment can include medications (including Botox injections) and surgical procedures.
 Talk to your healthcare provider if you think you have trigeminal neuralgia symptoms related to MS.